rl-institut/open_plan/docs/view_components/energy_system_component.rst

 **Component type**
-    Can be one of [Source, Sink, Transformer, Storage, Bus, ...] .. we propably not going to only use oemof.solph basic components in the tool, so list needs to be extended
+    Can be one of [Source, Sink, Transformer, Storage, Bus]

 **Unique id**